-Do you want to know how to teach place value to KS2 pupils?
+Do you want to know how to teach Year 5 place value and Year 6 place value?
 If so, you’ve come to the right place.

-This post is part of our Maths interventions bootcamp series which has been designed to help Year 5 and 6 teachers and SATs booster group leaders achieve age related expectations with pupils who need that extra intervention.
+This post is part of our maths interventions series which has been designed to help Year 5 and 6 teachers and SATs booster group leaders achieve age related expectations with pupils who need that extra intervention.